nayemalam/AudioAmplifier/README.md

-# ECSE_444_Final_Project
+# ECSE 444 Final Project
-Final project for ECSE 444, microcontrollers.
+Final project for ECSE 444, microcontrollers. <br/>
+#### Creation of an audio application using FastICA

 ## Team Members <br/>
 <ul>